 Just about everything in the station is adjustable: the height of the desk, the height and angle of the monitor, the height of the leg rest, the angle of the seat and the desk etc. Users can program their own four presets that set the chair to a particular height and angle.
 This could come in handy.
 For instance, a fully reclined position sounds perfect for media streaming.
 You would want an upright position for heavy writing work, and two in-between for taking phone calls or reading.

 Without monitors and laptops, the workstation weighs 210 lbs – with typical monitors, etc., about 250 lbs.
 The Altwork Station is rated for a 250 pound user, and the company says they are working on moving this number higher.
 It comes with lockable wheels, so is easy to move around.

 The package includes:

 - Rear panels

 - Palm rest

 - Mac or PC developer magnet set to affix keyboard, mouse, tablets to desk

 - Electronics cabinet to protect electrical components under seat and serve as platform for laptop

 - User manual

 When it comes to ergonomics, the Altwork Station reigns supreme.
-However, at $8,500 for the Signature Altwork Station (at the time of this writing), it’s a steep price that only the most affluent computer users can afford.
+However, at $7,650 for the Signature Altwork Station, it’s a steep price that only the most affluent computer users can afford.
 If you’re someone that spends a lot of hours in front of a computer and has the budget, it’s definitely worth looking into.
+You can get one from their official website.
 It will be interesting to see what response Altwork gets with this product.
 I hope that they can offer some of this technology to a wider audience at a lower price point down the line.